turbot/guardrails-samples/policy_packs/aws/backup/enforce_ebs_volume_backups/README.md

     }
 ```

-2. **Apply the policy pack changes**: Wait a day or two for the backups to be flushed from the Guardrails Backup vault.
+- Wait a day or two for the backups to be flushed from the Guardrails Backup vault.
 AWS will not allow a vault to be destroyed when backups are still present.
-3. **Decommission the Backup Vault**: This is most easily done by replacing `template` and `template_input` attributes of `Backup > Stack > Source` as shown below.
+- This is most easily done by replacing `template` and `template_input` attributes of `Backup > Stack > Source` as shown below.
 The `[]` value instructs the `Backup > Stack` control to destroy all managed resources.
 Apply the changes to the Policy Pack.
 ```hcl
 # AWS > Backup > Stack > Source
 resource "turbot_policy_setting" "aws_backup_stack_source" {